One common issue is “missing drives” from the drive list in Disk Drill, and it has a very simple fix.

 - Run Disk Utility, it’s a standard Mac OS X system app.

-- Once there, go to File > New > Disk Image from “YOUR_DISK_NAME”.
+- Go to File > New > Disk Image from “YOUR_DISK_NAME”.

-- When creating a new disk image, it’s VERY important to choose “read-write” as your Image format.
-Do not choose “Compressed” or “read-only”, or lost data will not be copied.
+- Create the new disk image with “read-write” as the Image format.
+Do not choose “Compressed” or “read-only”, these options will not copy vital lost data.

 - Set encryption to “none”.

-- Get back to the data recovery app’s window and load the new DMG file into it by either dragging it there, or opening it using the standard file open dialog.
+- Return to the Disk Drill window and load the new DMG file by drag and drop or open it using File then Open in the menu options.

 Option #3: Create a Disk Image via Terminal.